 A new search engine using Elasticsearch that searches across our network of applications, that encourages exploration of our diverse content.
 Coming soon in the second quarter of 2017!

-I was the lead designer on this project and it ran in parallel with the EdLab website redesign project.
+I was the lead designer on this project.

 Explore EdLab Content: